-Trainee Music Leader Scheme is a training programme for musicians of all genres who are passionate about creative music making in community settings.
-In 2022, 5 trainees will have a chance to develop their music leadership skills through hands-on experience and training, and learn from experienced music leaders in a supportive environment.
-Recruitment for 2022 scheme will open in Autumn 2021.
+The Trainee Music Leader Scheme is a training programme for musicians of all genres who are passionate about creative music making in community settings.
+TMLs have the chance to develop their music leadership skills through hands-on experience and training, and learn from experienced music leaders in a supportive environment on placements in London and with our partners Britten Pears Arts, Orchestras Live, Southbank Sinfonia and Welsh National Opera.

 What do music leaders do?

 Music leaders work with people of all ages and all walks of life.
-They use music making to encourage and support creative expression, wellbeing and confidence with the people they work with.
+They use music making to encourage and support the creative expression, wellbeing and confidence of the people they work with.

 The world of music leadership is diverse and each music leader is unique – with their own musical journey, background, interests and passions, leading them to the communities they want to work with.